No One Ever Really Dies

 2017 studio album by N.E.R.D.

-No One Ever Really Dies (stylized as NO_ONE EVER REALLY DIES) is the fifth and final studio album by American hip hop and rock band N.E.R.D., released on December 15, 2017, by I Am Other and Columbia Records.
+No One Ever Really Dies (stylized as NO_ONE EVER REALLY DIES) is the fifth and final studio album by American hip hop and rock band N.E.R.D..
+It was released on December 15, 2017, by I Am Other and Columbia Records.
 It is the group's first full-length album in 7 years, following 2010's Nothing, and features guest appearances from Rihanna, André 3000, Kendrick Lamar, M.I.A., Gucci Mane, Wale, Future and Ed Sheeran among others, and was preceded by three singles; "Lemon" with Rihanna, "1000" with Future, and "Don't Don't Do It!" with Kendrick Lamar.

 Background

 On February 6, 2017, during an interview with BBC Radio 1, Pharrell stated that "it's feeling really good, really special" about the group's return.

 In October 2017, the album was teased after posters were popping up on the side of streets, and by concertgoers at the 2017 Camp Flog Gnaw Carnival.

 The album was debuted with a live listening party during the first day at ComplexCon, thus revealing the tracklist.
 Pharrell revealed the album's cover art and release date via Instagram and Twitter on November 22, 2017.